Research associate in TRIIAL 2 project

 Fields of interest: international law and international human rights law; constitutional law; judicial independence and democratization

-DR MARTA ACHLER collaborates as an expert with the Centre for Judicial Cooperation.
+DR MARTA ACHLER collaborates as an research associate with the Centre for Judicial Cooperation.
 She previously served as Deputy Head of the Democratization Department of the OSCE Office for Democratic Institutions and Human Rights (ODIHR).
 She defended her PhD at the EUI in the field of human rights of assembly and association and new technologies.